Car Collector International

 UK

 UK auction houses with regular modern-McLaren consignments including the GT.
-Individual lot pages were NOT line-fetched during this review — flag Verify by direct fetch of the specific lot page before use.
+Individual lot pages were NOT confirmed during this review — by direct fetch of the specific lot page before use.

 • Bonhams Cars